fguchelaar/AdventOfCode2021/day-08-seven-segment-search/README.md

 Next up find `d` by subtracing segments `b`, `c` and `f` from the only pattern with a length of 4 (which is the `4` digit.)

 That leaves us with the last segment: `g`.

-The algorithm is also documented inline in the code.